 - To understand the Show Changes feature

-The “Show Changes” feature is a detailed view of how a document has been altered.
-Alterations include content that has been added or removed, and also content that has been re-ordered and re-formatted.
+The “Show Changes” feature displays modifications and edits made to a document, including content that has been added or removed and content that has been re-ordered and re-formatted.

 - To view changes for a document, click on the “All Versions” button in the navigation bar.